GlobalFishingWatch/map-client/README.md

 If true, the map will display the header, and footer on the map page.
 If false, the app will only render the map (full window size) and the sidebar.

-#### EMBED_MAP_URL

-If set, the given URL will be loaded using an iframe element, instead of the built in map

 #### MAP_API_ENDPOINT

 Endpoint of the API (vessel tiles, workspace, contact, etc)